English Language Teachers Summer Seminar 2014

 OUDCE reserves the right to alter details of any course should illness or any other emergency prevent a tutor from teaching, and to cancel a course or seminar if exceptionally low enrolment would make it educationally unviable.

-If participants have not heard from OUDCE by 8 May 2013, they should assume that the course will be running; there is no need to contact us to confirm.
-They may wish to delay finalising their travel arrangements until after this date.
+If participants have not heard from OUDCE by 9 May 2014, they should assume that the course will be running; there is no need to contact us to confirm.
+Participants may wish to delay finalising their travel arrangements until after this date.